 In addition, San Anselmo is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 In San Anselmo, however, the average commute to work is quite long.
-On average, people spend 32.45 minutes each day getting to work, which is significantly higher than the national average.
+On average, people spend 32.75 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
 In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-The per capita income in San Anselmo in 2010 was $56,821, which is wealthy relative to California and the nation.
-This equates to an annual income of $227,284 for a family of four.
-However, San Anselmo contains both very wealthy and poor people as well.
+The per capita income in San Anselmo in 2010 was $72,656, which is wealthy relative to California and the nation.
+This equates to an annual income of $290,624 for a family of four.

 The most common language spoken in San Anselmo is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German/Yiddish.